rasalimi99/EO-Trades-Analytics-App/README.md

 - Cloud synchronization and backup support
 - Integration with modern frontend frameworks (React, Vue, or Svelte)
 - Advanced tax calculation reports and filing support
-- Import/export capabilities (CSV, Excel, JSON)
 - Enhanced UI/UX with interactive charts and visualizations

 ---

 ## Contributing

-This project started as a personal tool but contributions are welcome.
+This project started as a personal tool.

 ---

 ## Contact

-For questions or collaboration, please contact:
+For questions , please contact:
 **Email:** rasalimi22@gmail.com